david-wei-01001/LLM-Robotics/README.md

 - Create a Google Cloud account
 - Go to Asset/Scripts/AIHttpClients.cs/MyRegion
 - Change the PROJECT_ID to your project ID
-- Modify MODEL_ID and QUERY based on your needs
+- Modify MODEL_ID and QUERY based on your needs (please look at AIHttpClients.cs)

 # Acknowledgements And Modifications
 - The setup of this project is based on Unity Robotics Hub -> Pick and Place Tutorial.
 The link is here: